 She joined the Department of Communication Studies at the University of Georgia in the fall of 2019 as a Rhetorical Studies PhD student.

-Savannah is a recipient of the South Georgia Graduate Fellowship.
+Savannah is a recipient of the South Georgia Graduate Fellowship and is a 2022 Future Faculty Fellow.